 Recently, I found myself in the midst of an online debate about the search engine optimization value of GooglePlus content.
-Some of my colleagues insisted links from the platform worked their way into Google’s algorithm and content; others were adamant that G+ listings – and perhaps all social content – was irrelevant from a pure SEO and ranking standpoint.
+Some of my colleagues insisted links from the platform worked their way into Google’s algorithm and content; others were adamant that G+ listings – and perhaps all social content – were irrelevant from a pure SEO and ranking standpoint.

-While my own position is that social activity boosts search visibility (plus reach, branding, awareness), I find the whole discussion to be a little bit beside the point.
-My sense is that the way a lot of marketers (and even a few industry pros) look at the grey areas of search visibility and get a lot wrong.
+While my own position is that social activity boosts search visibility (plus reach, branding, and awareness), I find the whole discussion to be a little bit beside the point.
+My sense is the way a lot of marketers (and even a few industry pros) look at the grey areas of search visibility and get a lot wrong.

 To help you understand why I feel this way, and perhaps bring more traffic to your website in the long run, here are some things I hope you’ll consider…

 Anyone outside of Google’s circle who claims to know exactly how search rankings are calculated is either lying or just kidding themselves.
 Granted, we have some very good ideas that originate from the company’s spokespersons and years of observation and testing.
 However, Google’s algorithm is always changing in major and minor ways.
 Their engineers keep making tweaks and are forever experimenting.

 The point of all those adjustments is to find the best way to aggregate everything that’s on the web and present quality results to searchers.
 Given that billions of new pieces of content are being generated every day in the form of social posts, web pages, tools, and even profiles, it’s fair to assume that the world’s leading search minds are thinking about how to integrate that material into their searchable format.

 In other words, it’s impossible to know exactly what Google is counting because we aren’t privy to their algo.
 And in fact, even if we did know something today, that wouldn’t necessarily remain accurate later.